lj-ditrapani/make_html/README.markdown

     - Function that writes out final output also adds `<!DOCTYPE html>`.
     - javascript and css properties only valid for outermost file config and folder-level config.json
+- SWE 430 dos vs unix newlines?
+How to handle?